How to dress a window without curtains – 5 designer tips for embracing a more minimalist look

 Want to ditch the drapes?
 Here's what designers suggest you should be using instead

 Drapes have their place.
 They are ideal for softer spaces that really benefit from the added warmth, texture, and elevation that a curtain can bring.
-However, in terms of interior design trends, they aren't often seen as the most exciting or modern approach to window treatments.
+However, in terms of aesthetics, they aren't often seen as the most exciting or modern approach.

-It can be the case that drapes add too much visual bulk to a room, they can sap light and in the wrong space can just look a bit heavy and fussy.
+It can be the case that drapes add too much visual bulk to a room, they can sap light and in the wrong space, can just look a bit heavy and fussy.
 Luckily, there are plenty of chic and sleek alternatives to curtain ideas – blinds, shutters, or even embrace the growing trend of ditching curtains altogether.
-We asked designers for what they use to dress windows when drapes don't feel quite right.
+We asked designers how they dress windows without curtains, for a more streamlined look.

 What are the best alternatives to drapes?